straysheep-dev/linux-configs/README.md

 * Blocking known malicious or unwanted domains as part of a defense in depth strategy
 * To summarize a setup process with examples, adapt these to your own environment

-## Blocking Domains In unbound.conf:
+## Blocking Domains In unbound.conf

 **Method 1 (old):**
 ```